brilliantlabsAR/docs/frame/building-apps-lua.md

 end

--- Capture an image using default settings frame.camera.capture{} -- NOTE: for devices running firmware prior to v24.179.0818, the {} should be ()
+-- Capture an image using default settings frame.camera.capture{}

+-- Wait for the image to be ready while frame.camera.image_ready() == false do
+    -- do nothing
+end

 while true do
     local data = frame.camera.read(mtu)